JackLawhorn/Heavens-Above-Gardens-Below/Posts/Psionics.md

 The scholar psions of the [[Psionics College]] have – since initially breaking off from the [[Mystic psionics]] practiced by [[Disciples of the Pretender|the Pretender and their Disciples]] – argued that it is incorrect to understand psionics as a [[Magics in the Known World|field of magic]].
 It more closely resembled, they pointed out, a field of [[the objective|objective scientific study]].

-Their primary argument was that psionic abilities draw from the [[Psionic Sphere]] rather than from [[albedo]] and [[Ylem]].
+Their primary argument was that psionic abilities draw from the [[Psionic Sphere]] rather than from [[Albedo]] and [[Ylem]].
 The Spheres outlined in the commonly accepted [[Standard Elven Cosmology]] model are not [[Aspect|Aspects]], rather concrete forces and laws of nature.
 To observe the Psionic Sphere may be no more than an additional sense just as the mundane senses observe the [[Prime Material Sphere]].
 And all sentient beings manipulate the Psionic Sphere – which is nothing more than perceived reality – so psionic manipulation may not be truly [[extramundane]] either.

 ### Training in psionics